-Structured career planning of your career and then management of your choice to become successful is known as effective career strategy.
-If indeed you have successfully planned out your career then the outcome of all that planning and management would be the ultimate achievement of goal, personal fulfillment and job satisfaction, work and life balance and financial security for the future.
+Structured career planning of your career and management of your choice to become successful is known as an active career strategy.
+If indeed you have successfully planned out your career then the outcome of all that planning and management would be the ultimate achievement of a goal, personal fulfillment and job satisfaction, work and life balance and financial security for the future.

 Traditionally, careers have been restricted to a single trade skill or choice of employment, business or profession for the complete working life of a person.
 However, in recent times, a person’s career can include all types of employment choices that can range from semi-professional to professional and from semi-skilled to skilled jobs.

-Furthermore, earlier on the norm was to stick to a single profession choice for the entire life, however, with the rise of both necessities and opportunities, the norm has drastically changed and individuals continuously seek chances to grow further even if it involves repeated change of career line.
+Furthermore, earlier on the norm was to stick to a single profession choice for the entire life, however, with the rise of both necessities and opportunities, the pattern has drastically changed, and individuals continuously seek chances to grow further even if it involves a repeated change of career line.

-Career development, therefore, also includes making serious career choices and decisions and this may involve leaving one career path altogether to examine success in another.
-This will further propagate the exploration and learning process as the nature of work changed; goals will change, newer objectives will have to be met and work/life balance will have to be sought anew.
+Career development, therefore, also includes making severe career choices and decisions and this may involve leaving one career path altogether to examine success in another.
+It will further propagate the exploration and learning process as the nature of work changed; goals will change, newer objectives will have to be met, and work/life balance will have to be sought anew.

-As the connotation and implication of a career changes in one’s life, so will his objectives, aims and goals and with that the process and strategies to achieve that. so career counsellig has become quite diverse and complicated with time.
+As the connotation and implication of career changes in one’s life, so will his objectives, aims and goals and with that the process and strategies to achieve that.
+So career counseling has become quite diverse and complicated with time.

-There are two major types of career planning that you need to know about.
+There are two significant types of career planning that you need to know.

-The short term planning for your future have to do with your ability to develop realistic goal and objectives, which you will be able to accomplish in the nearest future and it based on a time frame which may be from coming year to any time in the future.
+The short-term planning for your future has to do with your ability to develop realistic goal and objectives, which you will be able to accomplish in the nearest future and is based on a time frame which may be from coming year to any time in the future.

-In order to be able to achieve those goals, you will have to first remove all career barriers.
+To be able to achieve those goals, you will have first to remove all career barriers.
 Career barriers include the following,

 a.
 Personal barriers